 The Northern Center for Lifelong Learning will host a hike on the North Country National Scenic Trail from 12:30-4:30 p.m.
 Tuesday, May 9.
 Lorana Jinkerson, president of the local NCT Hikers chapter, will lead the 3.5-mile walk.

 - April 24, 2017NMU Seaborg Center Offers Isle Royale Summer Expedition

-Registration is open for a summer Family Camp Expedition on Isle Royale, Lake Superior’s largest island, presented by Northern Michigan University’s Seaborg Center.
+Registration closes May 1 for a summer Family Camp Expedition on Isle Royale, Lake Superior’s largest island, presented by Northern Michigan University’s Seaborg Center.
 The program runs Sunday, June 25-Friday, June 30.
 Participants will camp at Fork Wilkins State Park before traveling to Isle Royale for hiking, kayaking and exploration.
 Evening programs will feature island history, ecology and creative activities.